 The Port of Illahee has three Commissioners were elected from a specific districts until a proposition was passed in 2015 that eliminated commissioner districts.
 Beginning in 2017 commissioners will be elected at large, with elections every two years.
 Commissioners are elected for six year terms.
 They receive a stipend for each meeting they attend, the rate of which is set by the legislature.
 The current stipend rate is set at $114.
 Approved meetings eligible for stipends are those regularly scheduled such as the monthly Port meetings and the quarterly All Ports meetings, and those previously approved and noted in the meeting minutes.
 Stipend or reimbursement requests for after-the-fact meetings or work must be presented in writing with an appropriate justification statement.

 Commissioners can also be compensated for additional work performed on behalf of the Port in accordance with RCW 53.12.260.
-Currently the Port of Illahee Dock Manager assignment, and website/public records officer are each compensated with an additional stipend.
+Currently the Port of Illahee Dock Manager assignment, a Property Manager assignment, and Website/Public Records Officer are each compensated with an additional stipend.

 The role of the Port Commissioners is to promote economic development by establishing long term strategies for the Port district in a “comprehensive scheme of harbor improvements” also referred to as a comprehensive plan.
 They also create policies to guide the development, growth and operation of the port.
 They are responsible for the port’s annual budgets, approving tax levy rates, and if required, hiring a port manager to perform the port’s daily functions.